simshaun/musicbee-audiobook-position-tracker/README.md

 # Warning

-I use MusicBee for audiobooks only, and don't have a huge library.
-I haven't tested this plugin with a massive library.
+I use MusicBee for audiobooks only and haven't tested this with a huge library.

 # Installation